myshov/history-of-javascript/README.md

 All code is fully functional.

-There are readme files in each directories.
+There are readme files in each directory.
 Check them out!